 Digital transformation requires a fundamental shift in mindset and approach from existing business processes that organisations were once built upon in favour of new, innovative, and often risky practices.
 In order for businesses to fully benefit from digital transformation, it is crucial that relevant stakeholders and change drivers foster a company-wide culture change that continuously challenges the status quo and embraces experimentation and calculated risks.

 Many people think that digital transformation merely involves injecting digital technologies into existing business processes.
 This is false.
 In fact, the DX process is rather more about doing away with outdated processes and legacy technology than simply slapping new code together.
-It’s about enabling innovation through the recalibration in approach to business processes.
+It’s about enabling innovation through the recalibration of approach to business processes.

 When a business undergoes a digital transformation, it does not mean offering the same products/services with the addition of tech.
 It means a complete re-evaluation of the entire business model and company culture that fully embraces and leverages new technologies to improve and find new ways to meet the demands of customers and the challenges of business changes.